dubicube/minitel2.0/README.md

 This project uses a Zynq board to display fully custom graphics on the screen, and to capture the keyboard inputs.

+The main goal of this project is to build a modern computing system hidden behind an old minitel to control multiple connected objects for domotic applications.

 ## Project scope
 Many people on the internet have already used such a minitel directly with the serial port available at the back of the product.
 This solution has the benefit to not change any hardware.
 But it is limited by the graphical processor controlling the screen inside.
 Practically, using the serial port only allows to control the screen in character mode (As I understand it from what I have read).

-The project developped here does not use the serial port: it pilots directly the screen by sending it analog video signals.
-This solution has the benefit to completly control the screen to draw fully custom graphics.
-However, to use this solution, we need to modify the hardware of the minitel by removing a board.
+Thus, some people have directly used the screen and keyboard signals with custom hardware to avoid limitations of the minitel computation speed, [typically with a Raspberry Pi](https://wiki.labomedia.org/index.php/Renaissance_d'un_Minitel_avec_une_Raspberry_Pi "typically with a Raspberry Pi").

+The project developped here controls the screen and the keyboard of the minitel with a Zynq system on chip.
+This solution has the benefits to use programmable logic to develop custom hardware controllers while having 2 processors ARM cortex A9 to execute some software.

 **WARNING:** Be sure to have unplugged the minitel before dismantling it and/or modifying its hardware.
 The electronics inside generates high voltage to control the cathode ray tube.
 Exposing yourself at these high voltage can be dangerous.
 I disclaim all responsabilities for eventual injurries during such manipulations.